andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-one.md

 To address these attribution challenges, marketers and data scientists employ various methodologies like Multi-Touch Attribution (MTA) and Marketing Mix Modeling (MMM).

-> "Everything in ad tech is an acronym, it's not real until it's an acronym" - Antonio García Martínez
+> "Everything in ad tech is an acronym, it's not real until it's an acronym." - Antonio García Martínez

 In upcoming articles, we'll examine these models and their technical implementations, including programmatic events and experimental validation approaches like incrementality testing.